 Workers’ compensation is a type of employment insurance benefit that will help compensate a worker if they fall sick or get injured while on the job.
 The benefits are intended to help the employee with any medical expenses and lost wages that might have accumulated as a direct result of their injury.
 Illinois workers’ compensation laws mandate that all state employers must carry workers’ compensation insurance in case one of their employees suffers from a work-related illness or injury.
 If you or a loved one has suffered from a work-related injury, you could be entitled to Illinois workers’ compensation benefits.
-Contact a Chicago workers’ compensation attorney from the Agruss Law Firm for a free consultation to start your claim for benefits.
+Contact a Chicago workers’ compensation attorney from the Mike Agruss Law for a free consultation to start your claim for benefits.

 How Do I Know If I’m Eligible for Workers’ Compensation Benefits?

 You may be eligible for workers’ compensation benefits if you have suffered from an occupational illness or a work-related accident.
 The Illinois workers’ compensation laws strive to protect workers and maintain the rights of injured employees.
 The law requires that all businesses in the state maintain workers’ compensation insurance.
 A workplace illness or injury is defined as one that occurs in the course of one’s job or arises from their work duties.
 Suppose you or a loved one has suffered a work-related injury.
 In that case, you should start thinking right away about filing a workers’ compensation claim to receive compensation for your medical expenses and lost wages.